Summary Judgement Application

 Many landlords have issued possession proceedings to recover possession of their properties.
 Tenants often raise defences or counterclaims to possession proceedings which substantially delays the proceedings, increases legal costs and further loss of rent.

-However, in some instances, landlords may be able to apply to the Court for a summary judgement on parts of the claim or the entire claim.
+However, in some instances, landlords may be able to apply to the Court to determine part of the claim or the entire claim.
 This could, if successful, resolve the case substantially quicker and at less of a cost.
 Landlords will need to take various factors into account before making a summary judgement application.
+It is important to note that a summary judgement application cannot be made in relation to claim for possession (Civil Procedure Rule 24.3).
+This does not prevent the landlord making an application to the Court under CPR 3.4.

 What is Summary Judgment?